 Then, derivatives w.r.t. to the FI parameters gives 1d integrated Coulomb branch operators.
 Even in this case, the formula is compatible with localization for Coulomb branch operators.
 Again, any defect preserving the cohomological supercharge can be inserted without additional complications.
 In this way, we get another identity for defect correlation functions

-In UV gauge theories, the formula allows us to compute the corresponding defect topological correlators in the presence of the Wilson loop of Eq.~\eqref{uvwl}.
-However, we stress again that these formulas are independent of the specific description of the theory and the defect, and hold again for any $\frac{1}{2}$-BPS conformal line operators in any $\mathcal{N}=4$ SCFTs.
+In UV gauge theories, Eq.~\eqref{cbo:equiv} allows us to compute the corresponding defect topological correlators in the presence of the Wilson loop of Eq.~\eqref{uvwl}.
+However, we stress again that these types of formulas are independent of the specific description of the theory and the defect, and hold again for any $\frac{1}{2}$--BPS conformal line operators in any $\mathcal{N}=4$ SCFTs.

-In the rest of the section, we apply our formula to the other explicit example we discussed, namely $\frac{1}{2}$-BPS Wilson loops ABJM.
+In the rest of the section, we apply our formula to the other explicit example we discussed, namely $\frac{1}{2}$--BPS Wilson loops ABJM.